The Only Show in Town

 Me: “In Natural Reality it’s different.
 The skin is not the boundary of you.
 It’s in the happening, so the Blue Space.
 In natural reality, the Blue Space is one.
 There’s one world of happening and there are no divisions.
 There’s no meaning, so we can’t separate.
 We can’t sit here and start labeling things and separating things.
 There’s no meaning in the world of happening.”

 Me: “What we call the body is the mind’s interpretation of the processes, the happening that gives rise to it.
-It’s trippy.
 When you walk around and see all the bodies in the world, you’re not seeing the bodies directly.
 You’re seeing your own interpretation of the happening that gives rise to somebody else’s mind, which you never actually get to see.
 Because the world of meaning is not shared.
 Everybody has their own individual mind.
 It’s a distributed reality.”

 Me: “Imagine you’re eight years old and you set up a lemonade stand with a friend.
 And the agreement that you have with your friend is we’re going to do a fifty-fifty split of the profits.
 You set it up and make some money.
 On the day you’re supposed to set up the stand, your friend doesn’t show up.
 So it’s just you there working all day.
-At the end of the work day, your friend shows up and says, where’s my fifty percent?
+At the end of the workday, your friend shows up and says, where’s my fifty percent?
 And you give it to them.
 Why?
 Because up until that age, you’ve been taught and you’ve learned that fairness is a fifty-fifty split if there are two people.”

 Mark: “That’s the rule.”

-Me: “That’s the rule.
-Next week, same thing.
+Me: “Next week, same thing.
 Your friend doesn’t show up, wants their half.
 You give it.
 Week after that, same thing again.
 And at some point you realize that fairness isn’t fifty-fifty when one person didn’t work.
 It’s proportional.
 Equity.”

 Brian: “Your perspective reorganizes.”